IndexedConv/IndexedConv/README.rst

 Running an experiment
 =====================
 For example, to train the network with indexed convolution on the CIFAR10 dataset transformed to hexagonal:

 .. code-block:: bash

     python examples/cifar_indexed.py main_folder data_folder experiment_name --hexa --batch 125 --epochs 300 --seeds 1 2 3 4 --device cpu

+In order to train on the AID dataset, it must be downloaded and can be found `here <https://captain-whu.github.io/AID/>`_.

 Authors
 =======